tylerdr/sprinter-website/src/pages/about/index.md

   content2: >-
     Our focus is on implementing new technology that saves your company both time and money.
-Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's potential and meet your goals.
+Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's positive potential within your company.
   header: What We Do
   tagline: >-
     We empower businesses to become more efficient through automating their current systems and solving complex problems with simple tech-based solutions.
 imageA:
   alt: what